maldun/emacs_python_ide/README.md

 ## Prerequisites
 The command python3 should be installed.
-If not eitehr create a symlink named python3 to python2 or change the variable py-interpreter in the IDE.el to python:
+If not either create a symlink named python3 to python2 or change the variable py-interpreter in the IDE.el to python:
 ```
 (setq py-interpreter "python3") to (setq py-interpreter "python3")